 Teeth Cleanings Can Help Prevent Type 2 Diabetes

-Gum disease and diabetes have also been shown to have a connection.
+Gum disease and diabetes have also been shown to be connected.
 For one thing, people who have diabetes are more susceptible to getting gum disease.

-When gum disease is allowed to worsen over time, it can make it difficult for people to control their blood glucose.
-This makes it hard for diabetics to keep themselves healthy, and it can also cause people without diabetes to be at a higher risk of developing the disease.
+When gum disease is allowed to worsen, it can become difficult for people to control their blood glucose.
+This makes it hard for diabetics to keep themselves healthy.
+It can also cause people without diabetes to be at a higher risk of developing the disease.

 A professional teeth cleaning will get rid of the plaque and tartar that starts to accumulate over time and reduce the risk of gum disease.